29 June 2012

 other bits and pieces

-Green glazed leaves over a brown pigment in the veins of the leaf detail on table top
+Green glazed leaves over a brown pigment in the veins of the leaf detail on the tabletop

 'mosaic lessons' and various mosaic things decorating the outside of the Knysna Pottery House